-However, over the years I’ve noticed an interesting trend in merchants’ research.
-No matter how prepared they try to be, I find it amazing how many of them ignore one of the most important loyalty elements: their program’s name.
+However, over the years we’ve noticed an interesting trend in how most brands do research.
+No matter how prepared they try to be, many of them seem to ignore one of the most important rewards experience elements: their program’s name.

 Ultimately, your program’s name is responsible for setting the tone for your shoppers and members.
-That means that you need to make it appealing so that shoppers actually want to join!
-A generic name like “My Points Program” just won’t cut it if you want your program to perform its best.
-Instead, you want to make it sound exclusive and exciting so that your customers actually want to take part in it.
+It can be the difference between a customer choosing to join your brand community or shop somewhere else.
+If you want your program to perform its best, that means a generic name like “My Points Program” just won’t cut.
+Instead, you want to make it sound exclusive, exciting, and on-brand so that your customers actually want to take part in it.

-To help get your creative juices flowing, I’m going to start with a few quick tips on naming your loyalty program.
-From there, we’ll look at a couple examples of program names I love.
+So how do you do that?
+To help get your creative juices flowing, we’re going to start with a few quick tips on naming your loyalty program and then tell you about 5 of our all-time favorite program names.

-Ready to take your naming game to the next level?
-Let’s get started!
+Let’s take your naming game to the next level!

-Above everything else, you want your program’s name to create an emotion in your shoppers.
-After all, loyalty is an emotion your customers feel for your brand.
+Above everything else, you want your program’s name to evoke an emotion in your shoppers.
+There are two reasons for that.
+For starters, loyalty is an emotion your customers feel for your brand.
 The emotion your program’s name creates will influence your members’ perception of your program and help establish that long-lasting commitment to your store.

 The trick is to inspire an emotion that aligns with your brand and the products you sell.
-If you have a “manly” brand, perhaps you want to inspire confidence with your program’s name.
-On the other hand, if you are a cosmetics company you might want your customers to think of elegance and beauty.
 No matter what type of products you sell, emotion is key to building a relationship with your shoppers.

 For those of you who aren’t familiar with D’Addario, they’re a world-renowned instrument and music accessories brand.
 Most popular for their guitar strings, D’Addario chose to name their loyalty program after their ideal customer: players.